raulbalanza/xhareClient/README.md

     wget https://raw.githubusercontent.com/flameshot-org/flameshot/master/docs/shortcuts-config/flameshot-shortcuts-kde
     ```
 3. Go to _System Settings_ → _Shortcuts_ → _Custom Shortcuts_.
-4. If there's one, you'll need to disable an entry for Spectacle, the default KDE screenshot utility first because its shortcuts might collide with Flameshot's ones; so, just uncheck the _Spectacle_ entry.
+4. If there's one, you'll need to disable an entry for Spectacle, the default KDE screenshot utility first because its shortcuts might collide with xhareClient's ones; so, just uncheck the _Spectacle_ entry.
 5. Click _Edit_ → _Import..._, navigate to the Desktop folder (or wherever you saved the configuration file) and open the configuration file.
-6. Now the Flameshot entry should appear in the list.
+6. Now the xhareClient entry should appear in the list.
 Click _Apply_ to apply the changes.
 7. If you want to change the defaults, you can expand the entry, select the appropriate action and modify it as you wish; the process is pretty mush self-explanatory.

 #### On Ubuntu (Tested on 18.04)

-To use Flameshot instead of the default screenshot application in Ubuntu we need to remove the binding on <kbd>Prt Sc</kbd> key, and then create a new binding for `/usr/bin/flameshot gui` ([adaptated](https://askubuntu.com/posts/1039949/revisions) from [Pavel's answer on AskUbuntu](https://askubuntu.com/revisions/1036473/1)).
+To use xhareClient instead of the default screenshot application in Ubuntu we need to remove the binding on <kbd>Prt Sc</kbd> key, and then create a new binding for `/usr/bin/flameshot gui` ([adaptated](https://askubuntu.com/posts/1039949/revisions) from [Pavel's answer on AskUbuntu](https://askubuntu.com/revisions/1036473/1)).

 1. Remove the binding on <kbd>Prt Sc</kbd> using the following command.